 The Secrets of Writing a Great Resume

-Writing a great resume does not necessarily mean following the rules that you’ve heard passed along to you through the grape vine.
+Writing a great resume doesn’t necessarily mean following a set of rules that your parents used to follow.

 Whether you’re writing a college resume or one loaded with experience, it remains the foundation of a job search.
 And while anyone can create one, a truly effective resume requires certain knowledge.